syncfusion-content/maui-docs/MAUI/Rating/Getting-Started.md

 ## Set Number of Rating Items

 The number of rating items to be displayed can be customized in the [`SfRating`] control.
-Users can create a rating application with 5 items as follows.
+Users can create a rating application using 5 items as follows.
 The [`ItemCount`] property is used to define the number of rating items.

 N> The default value of [`ItemCount`] is 5.